bazelbuild/rules_docker/README.md

 You can load this into your local Docker client by running:
 `bazel run my/image:helloworld`.

+For the language `foo_image` targets, this will also **run** the container to maximize compatibility with `foo_binary` rules.
+You can suppress this behavior by passing the single flag: `bazel run :foo -- --norun`

 Alternately, you can build a `docker load` compatible bundle with:
 `bazel build my/image:helloworld.tar`.
 This will produce the file:
 `bazel-genfiles/my/image/helloworld.tar`, which you can load into